Faculty and Student Research

 - Professor-student teams will be selected on the basis of merit.
 Consideration will also be given to the successful completion of previous faculty-student research projects.
 A 1-2 page report describing work completed and resulting presentations or publication is required, and will be reviewed as part of the criteria for the granting of a subsequent Faculty-Student Research award.

 1. Application Cover Page with detailed budget and justification (REQUIRED).
-Please download: Faculty-student summer research (in word or in pdf format).
+Please download:

 2. A two- or three-page proposal about the research and an abstract of no more than 200 words.
 In your proposal:

 - Provide a summary of background literature related to the status of the research question.

 - Explain, in detail, the work the student will contribute to the project and the faculty member's role as a mentor.
 Please keep in mind that faculty on the committee may be unfamiliar with the research methods of your discipline and therefore providing a concrete description of what materials the student will be working with, how you will be guiding the student in this work, and the stages of the research is an especially important component of the proposal.

 - Explain why this particular student is especially suited for this project and demonstrate their record of academic accomplishment.